 Risk of thyroid C-cell tumors; inform patients of potential risk and symptoms.
 Do not share pens between patients.
 History of pancreatitis; consider other antidiabetics.
 Monitor for pancreatitis, drug-induced thrombocytopenia; discontinue if suspected; do not restart if confirmed.
 History of anaphylaxis or angioedema with another GLP-1 agonist; monitor closely.
-Risk of acute gallbladder disease; evaluate if cholelithiasis is suspected.
+Acute gallbladder disease (eg, cholelithiasis, cholecystitis).
+Perform gallbladder studies and clinical follow-up if cholelithiasis is suspected.
 Severe GI disorders, eGFR <45mL/min/1.73m2, ESRD: not recommended.
 Renal transplantation (monitor).
 Hepatic or severe renal impairment: not studied.
 Elderly.
 Pregnancy.
 Nursing mothers.

 BYDUREON BCISE Classification: